augustinewigle/poth-analysis/README.md

 # poth-analysis

-R code to perform the database analysis and examples.
+R code to conduct network meta-analysis (NMA) for all data sets in nmadb database

-## analyse.R
+## create_nmadb_NMAs.R

-Script to extract the data from database and run NMAs using netmeta.
-Produces the files studyList.rds and allNMAs.rds.
+R script to extract the data from the nmadb database and run NMAs using netmeta().
+This script creates a file nmadb_NMAs.rda with the following R objects:

-## studyList.rds

-Dataframe with information about all studies from the database.
-Used in poth_analysis.R and examples.R

-## allNMAs.rds

-List of all NMAs performed in the analyse.R file.
-Used in poth_analysis.R and examples.R

-## poth_analysis.R

-Script to calculate POTH for the database of NMAs and perform exploratory analysis, make plots
+- allNMAs - list of all NMAs

+- studyList - data frame with information on studies for each NMA

 ## examples.R

-Script to run three examples from the paper.
+R script to run three examples from the paper.